GuidanceMantras/GuidanceMantras/README.md

 - Not all the people on earth are good with everyone
 - Not all the people on earth are good in society
 - Not all the people on earth are good in everything

+### Build Good thinking and Good Thoughts
+- Will be added later

+### Build Good Routine
+- Will be added later

 ## Mind-Manasu and Soul
 - Keep your mind pure and negative free